James Webb Space Telescope: Early Release Science program

 In November 2017, the Space Telescope Science Institute announced the selection of 13 Director's Discretionary Early Release Science (DD-ERS) programs, chosen through a competitive proposal process.
-The observations for these programs — Early Release Observations (ERO) — were to be obtained during the first five months of JWST science operations after the end of the commissioning period.
+The observations for these programs – Early Release Observations (ERO) – were to be obtained during the first five months of Webb science operations after the end of the commissioning period.
 A total of 460 hours of observing time was awarded to these 13 programs, which span science topics including the Solar System, exoplanets, stars and star formation, nearby and distant galaxies, gravitational lenses, and quasars.
-These 13 ERS programs were to use a total of 242.8 hours of observing time on the telescope (not including JWST observing overheads and slew time).
+These 13 ERS programs were to use a total of 242.8 hours of observing time on the telescope (not including Webb observing overheads and slew time).

 General Observer Program

 For GO Cycle 1 there were 6,000 hours of observation time available to allocate, and 1,173 proposals were submitted requesting a total of 24,500 hours of observation time.
 Selection of Cycle 1 GO programs was announced on 30 March 2021, with 266 programs approved.
-These include 13 large programs and treasury programs producing data for public access.
-JWST science observations are nominally scheduled in weekly increments, observation plan for every week is published on Mondays by the Space Telescope Science Institute.
+These included 13 large programs and treasury programs producing data for public access.
+The Cycle 2 GO program was announced on 10 May 2023.
+Webb science observations are nominally scheduled in weekly increments.
+The observation plan for every week is published on Mondays by the Space Telescope Science Institute.
+In Cycle 4 the telescope showed its continued popularity in the astronomy community by garnering 2,377 proposals for 78,000 hours of observing time, nine times more than the available amount.